Bayesian Deep Learning with Multilevel Trace-class Neural Networks

 \subsubsection{Sub-canonical rates}

-Let us now consider the same experiments but where we modify the parameter values of $\alpha \leq 1.5$.
+The results thus far are for values of $\alpha$ which attain the canonical rate.
+Now let us consider alternative choices of $\alpha$, which should result in a sub-canonical rate.
+We now modify the parameter values of $\alpha \leq 1.5$.
 In this case, $\beta \leq \gamma = 2$, where the cost of a single simulation of $f_l$ is $\cO(2^\gamma l)$, so sub-canonical convergence is expected.
 We will consider two choices of $\alpha \in \{1.1,1.4\}$, where we keep the experiment and the parameter choices the same.
 Our results are presented in Figure \ref{fig:reg_results2}.
 As expected, the complexity rate is closer to the single level case, but an improvement factor of around 3 is still observed at the resolutions considered.

 The results from Figure \ref{fig:reg_results2} indicate that if we consider TNN priors of lower regularity, then we can expect to achieve sub-canonical rates, in the complexity related to the MSE-to-cost ratio.
-This promotes the question, of whether canonical rates, in our setup \& framework are possible for non-smooth random fields.
+This promotes the question, of whether canonical rates, in our setup and framework are possible for non-smooth random fields.
 This, and related questions, will be considered for future work.